 Don Aguilar’s music was interesting.
 True to his word, the audience heard from a wide range of instruments.
 There were bells and horns, stringed instruments and an array of different drums.
 Then, in the middle of the concert, a musician with the orchestra who was rumored by many to be a secret Jew took the stage.
 He was holding an unusual instrument: a ram’s horn.

-Don Aguilar’s “music” gave the secret Jews a chance to hear fulfill the mitzvah of hearing the Shofar.
+Don Aguilar’s “music” gave the secret Jews a chance to hear the Shofar.

 The musician put it to his lips, and began to blow.
 Tekiah, shevarim, teruah.
 Each note of the Rosh Hashanah Shofar service rang out throughout the hall, one hundred notes in all.
 Most of the audience appreciated it as a virtuoso performance of an unfamiliar instrument.
-But to the secret Jews in the audience, Don Aguilar’s “music” gave them their first chance in years to hear fulfill the mitzvah of hearing the Shofar.
+But to the secret Jews in the audience, Don Aguilar’s “music” gave them their first chance in years to hear the Shofar.

 Sept.
 5, 1497 was the first of Tishrei, 5258 – the night of Rosh Hashanah.

 Little is known of Don Aguilar.
 Some say he was arrested soon after the concert and executed in secret, so that news of his exploits would not become public.
 Others maintain he lived to an old age, continuing to live a Jewish life.

 All that is known is his amazing actions on Rosh Hashanah, over 500 years ago, when for one evening he allowed an entire secret Jewish community to hear the Shofar.